 • Providing funds in a timely and predictable way;

-• Ensuring funds are channeled to jointly agreed priorities;
+• Ensuring funds are channelled to jointly agreed on priorities;

 • Helping to respond to both anticipated and unforeseen needs;

 • Strengthening coordination and the leadership of the Humanitarian Coordinator in line with the Transformative Agenda.